bitshares/bitshares.github.io-old/_technologies/en/user-issued-assets.md

 6. Global Forced Settlement

-With these tools it is possible to emulate a pure contract for difference with periodic global forced settlement (ie:
-        monthly, yearly, etc), or to emulate BitShares 1.0 BitAssets by having a 30 day delay on forced settlement.
+With these tools it is possible to emulate a pure contract for difference with periodic global forced settlement (ie: monthly, yearly, etc), or to emulate BitShares 1.0 BitAssets by having a 30 day delay on forced settlement.

 Arbitrary financial indexes can be used for the price feed to mimic all manner of exotic assets.

 ## Information/Prediction Markets

-A [prediction market](http://en.wikipedia.org/wiki/Prediction_market){:target="_blank"} is a specialization of BitAssets where there is no need for margin calls or forced settlement because all positions are fully collateralized at any price.
+A [prediction market](http://en.wikipedia.org/wiki/Prediction_market){:target="_blank"} is a specialization of SmartCoins where there is no need for margin calls or forced settlement because all positions are fully collateralized at any price.
 A prediction market has a price between 0 and 1 and the issuer settles all positions after the event occurs and the final price is known.
 These prediction markets can be very secure if the issuer is a multi-sig account with many independent and trustworthy parties involved.

 ## How to Profit by Issuing an Asset